List of ships of the Yugoslav Navy: Landing craft

 The Yugoslav Partisans captured several landing craft during the last stages of the Second World War.
 Among them were two former Italian MZ-type craft which were deleted by 1979 and a single ex-German MFP.
-An unknown number of Siebel ferrys was also commissioned.
+An unknown number of Siebel ferries was also commissioned.
 During the 1950s Yugoslav shipyards built a large number of landing craft based on German war designs designating them as DTMs (Desantni Tenkonosac-Minopolagač, tank landing craft-minelayer), DSMs (Desantna Splav-Minopolagač, landing craft-minelayer) and PDSs (Pomoćna Desantna Splav, auxiliary landing craft).
 Several of these craft were captured by the Croatians, but only PDS-713, DSM-110 and DTM-110 were commissioned with the Croatian Navy, with the fate of the remaining ones left over in Croatian, unknown.

 During the 1970s and 1980s the "Montmontaža Greben Shipyard" on the island of Korčula built a large number of Type 11 and Type 22 landing-assault craft intended for transporting troops and cargo.
 Although sharing a common design, the two types featured a different carrying capacity, propulsion system and weapons.
 The last class of landing ships to be commissioned with the Yugoslav Navy was the Silba-class landing ship-minelayers.
 At the start of the Croatian War of Independence one ship was in active service while another one was being built.
 Named Rab, the unfinished ship was captured by the Croatians, completed and commissioned with the Croatian Navy as Cetina (DBM-81).